As promised, I have endeavoured to reward you all for your

 Charles Mali is working on a project about Otters and Beavers

-inspected by SABCA in Belgium
+inspected by SABCA in Charles

-any of you have information or articles about Otter in US Army service in Germany
+any of you have information or articles about Otter in US Army service in |

 |

-N205RC (201) of Rapids
+Simon Codd visited N205RC (201) of Rapids

-Camp Lodge Inc, at Lake Hood, Anchorage,
+Camp Lodge Inc, at |

 |